Centre for Rural Community Leadership and Ministry

 Memorial to Dr. R.F.
 (Bob) and Janet Schnell

 Dr. R.F.
 (Bob) Schnell was Professor of Old Testament and Principal of St. Andrew’s College from 1943 – 1978.
 The lives of Bob and Janet Schnell were rooted in rural Saskatchewan.
 They are remembered for the way they shared with everyone a love for people, a love of music, and a tender, thoughtful and gracious quality of spirit.
 Students and colleagues and members of church and (Saskatoon) community found their lives enriched by his scholarship and their deep sense of ministry.

-CiRCLe M would like to express its sincere gratitude to Ursula Wiig for her generous donation to the Centre, in memory of Reverend Wiig.
+CiRCLe M would like to express its sincere gratitude to Ursula Wiig for her generous donations to the Centre, in memory of Reverend Dennis Wiig and Reverend Brian Wiig.